 Dark chocolate - and this includes this raw cacao powder - is loaded with fiber, iron, magnesium, copper and manganese.
 And it has an amazing range of antioxidants.

 One cacao study showed cacao scoring scored higher in antioxidants than any other food tested.
+However, unsweetened cocoa is also nutritious so feel free to swap.

 Blueberries and acai berries also scored high - maybe those in the next tart recipe?